-In traditional cultures, shamans offer assistance by healing, connecting and acting as sensemakers.
+In traditional cultures, shamans offer assistance by healing, connecting, and acting as sensemakers.
 These roles are essential in non-traditional cultures as well.
-NBS Thought Leaders offer guidance on sustainable business models for the 21st century.
 Here, Sandra Waddock, Professor of Management at Boston College, explains how to advance sustainability by acting as a shaman.

 Our world today is significantly troubled.
 Climate change, inequity and sustainability crises are only a few of the numerous issues that suggest that the world needs to be healed.

 Traditional cultures have a person or group who undertake that healing role.
 Called medicine men or women, priests, witch doctors, healers or sorcerers (though the latter term has dark undertones), these individuals are the shamans of traditional cultures.

 They exist in the “modern” world too.
 Shamans are the ones we are attracted to because they seem to have an inner light.
 That light is one of conviction, passion about their work, openness to others and new ideas, and a willingness to do the hard work that is needed to change the world for the better.

 Who is a shaman in today’s world and what kind of work do they do?
 Who might qualify for this label, assuming anyone wanted to take it up?

 Shamans do three main things.
 First, and most importantly, shamans are healers.
 They can work at the individual level (as, for example, do psychologists, nurses or doctors), within organizations (as do organizational development and change specialists), or at a more societally oriented level (as with many activists and innovators).
 No matter the level, their work is aimed at making the world a better place and they use their skills at connecting and sensemaking to do this work.